-- 5.1 Assurance evidence has been gathered from Service Management Teams (SMT) by way of self-assessment questionnaires designed around the fundamental elements of good governance and the principles set on in the 2016 CIPFA Framework).

-- 5.2 The evidence submitted by services has undergone a process of quality assurance and challenge through the Policy & Governance Group, which is chaired by the Head of Legal & Governance Services.

-- 5.3 Each Service Management Team has certified that, having considered the evidence of the financial and non-financial controls within each of their areas, they are satisfied that these are adequate and effective subject to certain improvement actions which have been identified as part of that self-assessment process being implemented.

-- 5.4 A Certificate of Assurance to this effect has been signed by each Director and the Depute Chief Executive/ Chief Operating Officer.

-- 5.5 Corporate assurance has also been provided as regards the adequacy of the internal controls from the following Officers:
+- 5.1 Assurance evidence has been gathered from Service Management Teams (SMT) by way of self-assessment questionnaires designed around the fundamental elements of good governance and the principles set on in the 2016 CIPFA Framework). - 5.2 The evidence submitted by services has undergone a process of quality assurance and challenge through the Policy & Governance Group, which is chaired by the Head of Legal & Governance Services. - 5.3 Each Service Management Team has certified that, having considered the evidence of the financial and non- financial controls within each of their areas, they are satisfied that these are adequate and effective subject to certain improvement actions which have been identified as part of that self-assessment process being implemented. - 5.4 A Certificate of Assurance to this effect has been signed by each Director and the Depute Chief Executive/ Chief Operating Officer. - 5.5 Corporate assurance has also been provided as regards the adequacy of the internal controls from the following Officers:

 - Chief Finance Officer (S 95 Officer)

-- Head of Legal & Governance Services /Monitoring Officer
+- Head of Legal & Governance Services / Monitoring Officer

-- Head of Democratic Services

 - Chief Internal Auditor

 - Corporate Procurement Manager

 - Information Compliance Manager

 - Corporate IT Manager

 - Corporate Procurement Manager

 - Corporate HR Manager

 - 5.6 For Arms Length External Organisations reliance has been placed upon:

-- > unaudited financial statements of the companies (audited accounts will be scrutinised when available); - assurance self-assessment evaluations - terms and conditions of Service Level Agreements - > quarterly contract monitoring meetings with Service; - > performance information and financial monitoring reports to Service; and - presentations to Scrutiny Committee - 5.7 For Tayside Contracts Joint Committee and Tayside Valuation Joint Board, reliance has been placed upon each organisation's own Annual Governance Statement. - 5.8 For Perth & Kinross Integrated Joint Board reliance has been placed on their own Annual Governance Statement. - 5.9 The draft Annual Governance Statement is considered by the Executive Officer Team, Corporate Management group and the Council's Scrutiny Committee prior to inclusion within the final draft Annual Accounts. - 5.10 The Annual Governance Statement is considered by full Council as part of the Annual Accounts.
+- unaudited financial statements of the companies (audited accounts will be scrutinised when available);

+- assurance self-assessment evaluations

+- > terms and conditions of Service Level Agreements

+- quarterly contract monitoring meetings with Service;

+- > performance information and financial monitoring reports to Service; and

+- > resentations to Scrutiny Committee

+- 5.7 For Tayside Contracts Joint Committee and Tayside Valuation Joint Board, reliance has been placed upon each organisation's own Annual Governance Statement.

+- 5.8 For Perth & Kinross Integrated Joint Board reliance has been placed on their own Annual Governance Statement.

+- 5.9 The draft Annual Governance Statement is considered by the Executive Officer Team, Corporate Management group and the Council's Scrutiny Committee prior to inclusion within the final draft Annual Accounts.

+- 5.10 The Annual Governance Statement is considered by the Audit Committee as part of the Annual Accounts.

-6 2016/17 Governance Statement : Improvement update
+- 6 2017/18 Governance Statement : Improvement update

-- 6.1 The 2016/17 AGS identified the following areas for further review and/or improvement:-
+- 6.1 The 2017/18 AGS identified the following areas for further review and/or improvement:-

-- Contract management

-- Information management
+- > Information Management

-- Risk management
+- > Risk Management

+- ➤ Workforce Planning

+- > Service redesign and transformation

-- Procurement
+- Procurement and Contract Management

+- Scrutiny and Assurance

-- Workforce management
+- Partnership working

-- Arm's Length external Organisations (ALEOs)

-- Integrated joint Board

-- 6.2 During the period 2017-18 the following work was undertaken in respect of these areas:-
+- 6.2 During the course of 2018/19 to address these areas, the following work was completed or is being undertaking:-

+- Information Management: all relevant policies, processed and procedures have been reviewed and revised to meet the requirements of the General Data Protection Regulation and the new Data Protection Act.
+A programme of training was designed and delivered to staff dealing in the highest risk areas.
+A general data protection module has been developed for staff to complete to ensure an adequate understanding and awareness of the legislation across the whole organisation.

+- Risk Management: a new approach to risk management continues to be embedded through a

+tailored programme of training and risk workshops and a comprehensive review of the Council's

+strategic risks has been completed